-The primary purpose of this course is to provide students who plan to practice in K-12 schools, Universities, and other applied educational settings an overview of research design and methodology appropriate for those who will be consumers of research (as opposed to those who will be producers of research).
+The primary purpose of this course is to provide students who plan to become practitioners in K-12 schools and other applied educational settings an overview of research design and methodology.
+The emphasis is on increasing those skills necessary to become knowledgeable consumers of research, rather than those skills necessary to become producers of research.
 It is geared primarily toward Master's students in Counselor Education and School Psychology, but may be of interest to MA/MEd students in other programs in the College of Education.
-A core goal is to further students' abilities to read and understand scientific research, and to be able to develop practical implications from the research they read.
+A core goal is to further students' abilities to critically read and understand scientific research, and to be able to develop practical implications from the research they read.

 The course will also focus in more depth on research methods and statistical analyses that you are likely to use in those applied settings, including single-case research designs and program evaluation methods.
 You will conduct a mini-project that allows you to practice these skills and demonstrate your ability to use data in making decisions.

-Beyond these goals, we have considerable flexibility in what we accomplish this semester.
+Beyond these goals, we have some flexibility in what we accomplish this semester.
 We will discuss a number of possibilities for other topics.
-I encourage you to think of things that will help you in the research process and bring those ideas, questions, and requests to class.
+I encourage you to think of things that will help you in the process of developing proficiency in understanding research findings, and to bring those ideas, questions, and requests to class.